internetarchive/dweb-archive/docs/archive_architecture.md

 ### WEBTORRENT
 * The magnet links are included in metadata
-* ReactFake opens a stream via a call to Transports
+* React opens a stream via a call to Transports
 * dweb-transports/Transports.js > TransportWEBTORRENT.js recognize these magnet links
 * The magnet link also includes a HTTPS fallback which the webtorrent library handles transparantly to us